Equity Valuation Methods

 • The formula breaks when g is greater than or equal to r: the denominator hits zero or goes negative, giving a meaningless result.

-• Best for mature, stable dividend payers (utilities, consumer staples, financials, blue chips); does NOT work for non-dividend growth stocks or startups.
+• Best for mature, stable dividend payers (utilities, consumer staples, financials, blue chips); not useful for non-dividend growth stocks or startups.

 • Values a security as the present value of ALL expected future cash flows; more flexible than DDM (free cash flow, operating cash flow, earnings, or any measurable stream).